-The Corporation has adopted a number of policies to manage compensation risks, including a claw-back policy, share ownership requirements and an anti-hedging policy.
-The Corporation also contracts from time to time an external independent consultant to assess its executive compensation programs to ensure they are aligned between pay and performance as well as with corporate governance best practices.
-Commencing in 2017, the Corporation decreased the grants of stock options to the CEO and NEOs and replaced stock option grants to non-executive directors with DSUs.
+The Corporation has adopted several policies to manage compensation risks, including a claw-back policy, share ownership requirements and an anti-hedging policy.
+The Corporation also contracts, from time to time, an external independent consultant to assess its executive compensation programs to ensure they are aligned between pay and performance as well as with corporate governance best practices.